 The mission of the South Carolina Department of Agriculture is to promote and nurture the growth and development of South Carolina's agriculture industry and its related businesses while assuring the safety and security of the buying public.
 Our shared vision is for the state’s economy to grow and prosper providing everyone, producers and consumers, opportunities to enjoy the fruits of agriculture.

-Agribusiness, agriculture and forestry, drives the state’s economy with a $34 billion a year impact and nearly 200,000 jobs.
+Agribusiness, agriculture and forestry, drives the state’s economy with a $41.7 billion a year impact and over 212,500 jobs.

-Agriculture is the foundation of agribusiness – a bright spot in our struggling economy.
+The agriculture segment of agribusiness is strong in South Carolina.
 The numbers tell the story.
-In the last census, 27,000 farms were counted on 4.9 million acres of farmland in South Carolina.
+In the last census, 25,266 farms were counted on 4.9 million acres of farmland in South Carolina.

 Poultry is the top commodity in cash value, but there are several other livestock species and by-products that contribute to the billion dollar component of the agriculture industry.
 Beef, sheep, dairy, swine, horses, aquaculture, and even specialty animals, rabbits, emus, ostriches, rheas, llamas, goats and bees are all vitally important to South Carolina agriculture.

 Field crops such as corn, cotton, soybeans, peanuts, tobacco and wheat are grown on over 1.3 million acres.
 In addition to traditional crops, other new crops are in the works such as flax which is grown for its strong fiber for clothing and other textile uses.
 Residues from crops are used for renewable resources such as biofuels.

 The state's ornamental horticulture, floriculture, nursery, and turf grass industry beautify the state year round.
 Moreover, the green industry accounts for several hundred million dollars in annual receipts and ranks as South Carolina's second largest agricultural industry cluster in cash value.